Recommended Photography Gear

 I use a Wacom Intuos S with Bluetooth connectivity.
 It’s a great addition for doing detailed work in Photoshop and Lightroom and comes in at well under £100!

-Your photo collection is extremely precious; just imagine losing all those years of memories and work!
-If you value you and/or your clients' photos at all, it's vital to have two types of back-up:
+What's more, your photo collection is extremely precious; just imagine losing all those years of memories and work!
+If you value you and/or your clients' photos at all, it's vital to have two types of back-up: local and online (also known as off-site).

-These solutions are simple: just connect the drive and use software (many external drives come with back-up software) to back up your files on a daily/weekly schedule.
+External drives are the most simple solution: just connect the drive and use software (many external drives come with back-up software) to back up your files on a daily/weekly schedule.

 Local back-ups are fast, inexpensive and convenient; however, they don't protect against fire, electrical faults, flooding and theft.
-For this reason, you also require an additional off-site (online) back-up solution to be completely protected.
+For this reason, if you want to ensure complete protection of photos, you also require an additional off-site (online) back-up solution to be completely protected.

 The good news is that online back-up solutions are usually very affordable.
 I strongly recommend iDrive as an easy-to-use, trusted and reliable backup provider.
 They are the company I personally use.
 The Personal plan is (USD) $70/year for 2TB storage and $99.50 for 5TB.
 25% discount available via my referral link.